 - Feck.
 Here is the waiter.
 Could he ask us to leave?
 Would that be a thing?
 No, phew, he’s holding aloft one of those glow bracelets and waving it in Gabe’s face making him laugh.
 ‘Have a boy just like him at home.’
 OMG – might weep at kindness, except think ripped open oesophagus swallowing six mouthfuls of food at once so can whisper thank you.

-- I should say sorry to the table behind for the interruption really, but they don’t seem to have even noticed or care.
+- I should say sorry to the table behind on my way out for the interruption really, but they don’t seem to have even noticed or care.

-- This is like the parting of the Nile: this shuffling back of chairs to get the wheelchair through.
-The ‘what the hell’ expressions are sort of funny.
+- Oh wheelchair parting of the Nile moment: this shuffling back of chairs and ‘what the hell’ expressions are sort of funny.
 Wonder if this is what it feels like to be famous.
-With a very loud encourage.
+With a very loud entourage.